MrPotatoManLol/QLRC-Stuff/General/Information/QLRC Articles.md

 *a) Operations Personnel may only override departmental commands given to Corporation Personnel given one of the following holds true:*

-*i) The command given will put a member of the Overwatch Council or Executive Personnel in danger.*
+*i) The command given will put a member of the Overwatch Council, Executive Personnel, or Administrative Personnel in danger.*

 *ii) The command given will put a member of the Department of Operations in danger.*